ss355/TSG.study/README.md

-** The README file for genes identified by Methods A, B, C. and D in our Tumor Supressor Gene (TSG) methylation study.
+** The README file for genes identified by Methods A, B, C, and D in our Tumor Supressor Gene (TSG) methylation study.

 ** This zip file "Gene.List.by.Methods.ABCD.zip" includes the following folders: